Indulgent Hummingbird Cake Recipe

-Almost as famous as the Jamaican bobsled team, this Hummingbird Cake is a must-try for any foodie.
+Almost as famous as the Jamaican bobsled team, this Hummingbird Cake is a show stopper and must-try for any foodie.
 The recipe was created in Jamaica and has quickly worked its way into the hearts and bellies of Americans.

 It’s not surprising that the Hummingbird Cake became popular in Jamaica, where bananas and pineapple are two of the major crops.
 The cake made its way to America after being featured by the Jamaican tourism board as part of a marketing campaign for Americans to visit their country.